Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barnet and are not the council.
 About us

-The Health and Wellbeing Board met on Thursday 22 January 2026 to discuss key updates on children's services, neighbourhood health initiatives, and the Better Care Fund.
-Significant discussions focused on improving services for children with Special Educational Needs and Disabilities (SEND) and Alternative Provision (AP), the development of integrated neighbourhood health teams, and the allocation of funds for the Better Care Fund.
+The Health and Wellbeing Board met on Thursday 22 January 2026 to discuss key issues affecting residents' health and wellbeing.
+Significant discussions took place regarding the provision of services for children and young people with Special Educational Needs and Disabilities (SEND) and Alternative Provision (AP), alongside an update on the Neighbourhood Health initiative aimed at integrating local health and care services.
+The Board also noted the Better Care Fund Plan for 2025-26 and reviewed the forward work programme.

 Children and Young People: Special Educational Needs and Disabilities (SEND) and Alternative Provision (AP)

-The Board was asked to note the report update, the financial position of the High Needs Block, support continued partnership focus on therapies and joint commissioning, acknowledge inspection preparation, and note the progress of the Change Partnership Programme.
+The Board was asked to note the report update for the academic year 2024-25, the financial position of the High Needs Block, and the associated system pressures.
+They were also asked to support the continued partnership focus on improving access to therapies and strengthening joint commissioning and governance, note the preparation for the SEND inspection, and acknowledge the progress of the Change Partnership Programme.

 Neighbourhood Health in Barnet